No. 1 National Training Center for Goalkeepers at The Darlington School

 Our National Training Centers will provide extensive feedback from our knowledgeable, professional staff via, 1on 1 meetings, verbal evaluations, video evaluations and a detailed written evaluation.
 Our National Training Centers for Goalkeepers is an incredible opportunity to get the intensive specialized training required to be the No.1 Goalkeeper on your team, and provide you with a pathway to achieve future growth and success both on and off the field.

-7:30am Training accountability- exercises that you can do yourself to improve footwork, handling, coordination as well as speed, agility and quickness.
+7:30 Training activation- exercises that you can do yourself to improve flexibility, footwork, handling, coordination as well as speed, agility and quickness.

-9:30 Lesson- Reading the play- effectively dealing with through balls
+9:30 Lesson- Technical Component-effectively dealing with through balls

 1:00 Regeneration: effective Goalkeeper prehab/ rehab exercises